corda/corda/docs/source/docker-image.rst

 Joining TestNet
 ---------------

 .. note:: Requirements: A valid registration for TestNet and a one-time code for joining TestNet.
+Certificate and configuration folders should be accessible from the container.
+Docker will create folders using the permissions of it's daemon if they don't exist and the container may fail accessing them.

 .. code-block:: shell